elmerben/Golf-Klubben/README.md

 ## Key Features

 - **Score Tracking:** Easily record your golf scores for each round.
-- **Hole-by-Hole Stats:** Analyze your performance on a per-hole basis, allowing you to identify strengths and weaknesses.
+- **Hole-by-Hole Stats:** Scroll through your previous rounds and see how you have played in previous rounds.
 - **Averages and Trends:** Keep track of your overall game averages, helping you set and achieve personal improvement goals.
 - **SQLite Database:** Golf-Klubben uses an SQLite database to store player's game rounds and scores.
 This allows for the recording of game results and their later review.